 Situated between Los Angeles and San Diego on the Pacific Coast Highway, is still the quintessential Southern California “Surf City” Jan & Dean sung about in 1963.
-Featuring 10 miles of uninterrupted beaches and an average of 281 days of sunshine a year, the city, like many of the coastal enclaves in these parts, its 199,223 residents (as of 2019), and the 11 million yearly visitors it welcomes benefit from the Mediterranean climate.
+Featuring more than eight miles of uninterrupted beaches and an average of 281 days of sunshine a year, the city, like many of the coastal enclaves in these parts, its 199,223 residents (as of 2019), and the 11 million yearly visitors welcome benefits from the Mediterranean climate.

 The gorgeous weather, sandy setting, and an abundance of surfers create a laidback atmosphere that can be enjoyed year-round.
 Spring and summer are the high seasons and are a good time of year to vacation here, especially if you’d like your trip to resemble the lyrics of famous surf rock songs.
 This guide to the weather and climate by season should help you pick the right time of year to bliss out at the beach.